 Dr. Watson married Sarah Louise Smith on the 26th of February, 1861 in Salem, Massachusetts.
 Mrs. Watson was born in Philadelphia, Pennsylvania on the 10th of December, 1834, the daughter of Peter and Sarah Cassey.
 (Mrs. Watson had been married once before).
 It states on their marriage record that Dr. Watson was a physician living in Chatham at the time of their marriage.
 After his marriage, Dr. Watson practiced medicine for a short time in Toronto.
 Their daughter Amy was born in Toronto on the 18th of February, 1863 (died in 1933).

 Shortly after the birth of their daughter Amy, Dr. and Mrs. Watson moved to Detroit.
 Dr. Watson gave up practicing medicine and opened a pharmacy and continued in this field until he died.
-Dr. and Mrs. Watson went on to have 4 more children, including, Donald (1865-1872), Edith, Arthur and Wendell (1872-1873).
-Mrs. Watson died on the 29th of May, 1875 at the age of 41.
-Her sons Donald and Wendell are buried near her.
+Dr. Watson enlisted in the American Civil War in June of 1863.

-Dr. Watson died on the 13th of March, 1892 and he was buried at Elmwood Cemetery, Detroit, Michigan, near his first wife Sarah.
+Dr. Watson died of pneumonia in Detroit on the 13th of March, 1892.
+He was buried at Elmwood Cemetery near his first wife Sarah.
 At the time of his death, he resided at 557 Jefferson Ave., in Detroit.